SKLemon/pyprojects/README.md

 1. **Projects** - Larger, structured applications demonstrating complex problem-solving and implementation.
 2. **Scripts** - Standalone scripts for automation, data processing, or small utilities.
-3. **Lessons Learned** - Notes, insights, and explanations of concepts encountered during development.
-[TBD]
+3. **Notes** - Notes, insights, and explanations of concepts encountered during development.
-4. **Resources** - Links and references that have been valuable during the learning journey.
-[TBD]

 ## Getting Started
 To explore or contribute to this repository: